ryhkml/on-premise-tasks/README.md

 ## SQLite Backup

 There are two backup methods:
-1. Local.
+1. **Local**.
 The local method copies the database file, then moves it to another directory.
 This method is active by default
-2. Google Cloud Storage.
+2. **Google Cloud Storage**.
 The Google Cloud Storage method uploads database files to a Google Cloud Storage.
 This step is highly recommended.

 You can set it via env variable
 ```ts